ybizualem/WordAnalysis/README.md

 ### 1. File Handling

 The project demonstrates adept file management capabilities, particularly in reading and processing data from the `crosswords.txt` file.
-This involves efficient data extraction techniques to manipulate and analyze the textual information contained within.
+This file contains around 113,000 english words.
+The process involves efficient data extraction techniques to manipulate and analyze the textual information contained within.

 ### 2. Word Length Analysis